 You need to have a clear idea of your needs and what market segment you fall into as a customer.
 If you are need a large to mid-range enterprise class solution looking at CMMS software reviews may be useful.
 You will still have to filter them for self-serving reviews!
 However, if you are looking for a single user or small departmental solution, these reviews and checklists are a waste of time.
 Plus products in this space change over time.
 Any data that third party sites have is frequently out of date.

 Finding the right CMMS software package

 So how does one find the right CMMS software package?
-We have put together a list of questions and criteria called the Maintenance Software Selection Guide that can help you define your market segment and what you should be looking for in a CMMS software package.
-With hundreds of packages available suitable for different requirements – using the guide can help you narrow the field and select the right one for your organization.
+We have put together a list of questions and criteria called the CMMS Software Selection Guide.
+Use this to help you define your market segment and what you should be looking for in a CMMS software package.
+There are hundreds of CMMS packages available for different requirements!
+The guide can help you narrow the field and select the right one for your organization.

 Good luck in your search!Download CMMS Software Selection Guide